 Contract Number: XXXXXXXX

-As authorized by 5.33.210, this Price Agreement (Contract) is made effective on May 17th, 2021 (“Effective Date”) by and between the City of Portland (“City”), a municipal corporation of the State of Oregon, and XXXXXXXXX. (“Contractor”), a Washington corporation, by and through their duly authorized representatives.
+As authorized by 5.33.210, this Price Agreement (Contract) is made effective on May 17th, 2021 (“Effective Date”) by and between the City of Portland (“City”), a municipal corporation of the State of Oregon, and XXXXXXXXX. (“Contractor”), a XXXXX corporation, by and through their duly authorized representatives.
 This Contract may refer to the City and Contractor individually as a “Party” or jointly as the “Parties.”

 The initial Term of this Contract shall be from the Effective Date through May 16th, 2026, with the City’s option to extend for an additional 5 years, for a total not to exceed 10 years.
 The total not-to-exceed amount under this Contract for the initial Term shall be $XXXXX.XX.